Continued from Digging my way out of deeply rootedself-doubt

 “Okay, Wendy’s it is, then,” I said.

-We drove to Wendy’s, ordered the spicy chicken burgers and went outside to sit at a picnic table.
+After dropping off the card at the clinic, I drove to Wendy’s.
+We each ordered the spicy chicken burger and went outside to sit at a picnic table.
 I was just going to take my first bite and there were the Brauns again.
 Mr. Braun sat down at the picnic table right next to us and lit a smoke as Mrs. Braun walked in with all the kids.

 Mrs. Braun looked like she was about nine months pregnant, carrying a toddler, as she brought all the food out to Mr. Braun.
 She looked exhausted and sad as she served food to her husband, all the kids, then feeding the toddler.

-George turned to me with a smiled and winked at me as he continued eating.
+George turned to me smiled and winked at me as he continued eating.
 I blushed and felt a warm sensation that went all the way down to my toes.
-From being nervous that the Brauns were staring at us and the warm feelings I felt from George’s wink, I just couldn’t eat any more.
+From being nervous that the Brauns were staring at us and the warm feelings I felt from George’s wink, I just couldn’t eat anymore.

 George looked over at the Brauns then turned to me with one eyebrow raised and said, “Let’s get out of here?”

 “Sure, let’s go,” I replied.

 When I got home I had a message from the nurse at the walk-in clinic.

 “Thank you so much for that beautiful card.
 I love it.
 You should have waited a bit so I could talk to you.
 I am thrilled to hear that you are going to school.
 I would love to talk to you about that and see how you are doing with your ‘nerve problems.’
 Can you give us a call next week to book an appointment?
 Thanks, Anna, I look forward to seeing you.”

 Hearing her voice made me feel so good until I thought of my mom calling and asking me what I was still doing hanging out with a ‘sween-nagel’ again.